-At RQ Ratings Ltd (“RQ“, “we“, “us“, “our“) we take our obligations in respect of data privacy seriously and recognise that it is important for you to understand how we make use of personal data.
+At RQ Ratings Ltd ("RQ", "we", "us", "our") keeping your data safe is important to us and we take our obligations in respect of data privacy seriously and recognise that it is important for you to understand how we make use of personal data.

 2. Who we are

 For the purpose of the data protection laws, the "Data Controller" is RQ Ratings Ltd

 RQ Ratings Ltd is a company registered in England and Wales with company number 13202073 and registered address at 71-75 Shelton Street, Covent Garden, London, England, WC2H 9JQ.